-After completing her medical course and having a some general practice, she then served the Peace Corps for two years from 1985-1987.
+After completing her medical course and working in general practice, she then served the Peace Corps for two years from 1985-1987.
 Around that same time, she was picked by NASA to be one of their astronauts.

 Early Life, Education, and Personal Background

 On October 17, 1956, Mae Carol Jemison became the youngest child of Dorothy Green and Charlie Jemison.
-She was born in Decatur, Alabama and her mother had spent most of her professional career as math and English teacher while her father worked as a maintenance supervisor for one charity organization.
+She was born in Decatur, Alabama and her mother spent most of her professional career as math and English teacher while her father worked as a maintenance supervisor for one charity organization.

 In 1973, she graduated from Morgan Park High School in Chicago and went to Stanford University when she was 16.
 Four years later, she received her bachelor of science’s degree in chemical engineering while at the same time fulfilling the requirements needed for a Bachelor of Arts degree in African and Afro-American Studies.
 Being a black woman, it was hard for her especially during her years in the university.
 She said that her youthful arrogance may have helped because when she set her mind to it, she would finish what she started without caring about what others thought of her.

-When she had completed her medical training, she joined the Peace Corps as a Medical Officer for three years from 1983.
+When Jemison had completed her medical training, she joined the Peace Corps as a Medical Officer for three years from 1983.
 She took care of the health of other Peace Corps volunteers who were assigned to serve in Sierra Leone and Liberia.

-Once in her years in the Peace Corps, a patient was diagnosed with malaria but Mae Carol Jemison was certain it was meningitis and that it could not successfully treated while they were in Sierra Leone.
+Once in her years in the Peace Corps, a patient was diagnosed with malaria but Jemison was certain it was meningitis and that it could not successfully treated while they were in Sierra Leone.
 She then called for a Germany-based Air Force plane to have medical evacuation which cost $80,000.
 The embassy even questioned her if she had the needed authority to call for such an action but in reply she told them that she didn’t need anyone else’s permission for this medical decision.
-When they reached Germany, the 56-hour wait for the patient was worth it because the patient made it alive.
+When they reached Germany, the 56-hour wait for the patient was worth it because the patient survived.

-In 1993 as well, she was contacted by LeVar Burton, and asked if she would like to be part of Star Trek.
+That same year she was contacted by LeVar Burton, and asked if she would like to be part of Star Trek.
 He heard she was a fan and it was a dream come true when Jemison appeared in one of the episodes of Star Trek.
 To make her appearance extra special, she was the first ever real astronaut to have made an appearance on the show.

-From 1995-2002, she was Professor-at-Large at Cornell University and also was Dartmouth College’s professor for Environmental Studies.
-Her more recent appearances include appearing with the First Lady Michelle Obama in a forum in Washington, D.C., and an appearance at NPR’s Wait Wait Don’t Tell Me as the “Not My Job” guest in February 2013 while she answered questions related to airport shuttles.
+From 1995-2002, Jemison was Professor-at-Large at Cornell University and also was Dartmouth College’s professor for Environmental Studies.
+Her more recent appearances include appearing with the former First Lady Michelle Obama in a forum in Washington, D.C., and an appearance at NPR’s “Wait Wait… Don’t Tell Me” as the “Not My Job” guest in February 2013 while she answered questions related to airport shuttles.